 Through the Years: Photographing 9/11 Tribute in Light and Other Related Events

 Today is September 11.
-Each year on 9/11 I try to photograph the commemorations, ceremonies and moments of silence, as well as the Tribute Lights.
-Perhaps commemorating September 11 in images is mainly about photographing the Tribute Lights, if we’re in New York City area, but it’s also about capturing related events not only today, on September 11, but also around the year.
+Each year on 9/11 I try to photograph the commemorations, ceremonies, and moments of silence, as well as the Tribute Lights.
+Perhaps commemorating September 11 in images is mainly about photographing the Tribute Lights in New York City area, but it’s also about capturing related events not only today, on September 11, but also around the year.

 Here are a few images from the 9/11 morning commemorations I’ve taken over the years: